Nabila Mounib

-Nabila Mounib (نبيلة منيب; born 14 February 1960) is a Moroccan politician who currently serves as the General Secretary of the Unified Socialist Party (PSU).
+Nabila Mounib (نبيلة منيب; born 14 February 1960) is a Moroccan politician who currently serves as a member of parliament (MP) for the Casablanca-Settat constituency in the House of Representatives.
+She also served as General Secretary of the Unified Socialist Party from 2012 to 2023.
 She is the first woman to be elected head of a Moroccan party.

 Early life

 Mounib is the daughter of Ahmed Mounib, a diplomat who served as the Moroccan consul in Oran during the 1970s where she spent part of her childhood, graduating from high school in Algeria in 1977.
 Her mother, Khadija Belmekki comes from a wealthy family from Fez.
 She later studied in the University in Rabat and briefly in Montpellier where she obtained a Ph.D. in endocrinology, after which she was a rewarded with a teaching position in the University of Ain Chok Casablanca, where she taught biology (endocrinology) ever since.